rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 By adding <code>/bin/bash</code> at the end of the command, I will have access to the container's shell once it is running.
 This will allow me to run commands, like <code>jekyll serve</code>.

-Once the container is ready, it can be started with this command:
+Once the container was ready, it could be started with this command:

 <pre>> docker start rolspace -i</pre>